stremovskyy/SwiftCacher/README.md

-# Cacher
+# SwiftCacher

-Cacher is a Swift package that provides a simple key-value caching mechanism with persistence.
+SwiftCacher is a Swift package that provides a simple key-value caching mechanism with persistence.
 It allows you to store objects in a cache directory on disk, making them easily retrievable for future use.

 ## Features